-Everybody loves their own dessert, and kids (of all ages!) will love these clever apple treats that are served in individual golden filo cups.
+Everybody loves their own dessert, and kids (of all ages!) will love these clever little apple treats in individual golden cups of crispy-crunchy filo pastry.

-Using whole wheat pastry flour here adds a little more nutrition and fiber; it's so much lighter than traditional whole wheat flour that it works beautifully in these little desserts.
+Using whole wheat pastry flour in the filling adds a little more nutrition and fiber; it's so much lighter than traditional whole wheat flour that it works beautifully in these little desserts.
 You'll find it in well-stocked supermarkets and specialty grocers, and at Whole Foods.

-You can vary this recipe to use your favorite fruits: for example, try substituting pears for the apples or dried cranberries for the raisins.
-Kids love to use their hands, so enlist them in helping to work the butter into the flour-sugar mixture, and later in sprinkling the topping over the filo cups.
-Nothing builds an appetite like helping to create a delicious, aromatic treat that they helped to make!
+You can vary this recipe to use your favorite fruits: for example, try substituting pears for the apples, or dried cranberries for the raisins.
+Kids love to use their hands, so let them help work the butter into the flour-sugar mixture or sprinkle the topping over the filled cups.
+Everyone loves a delicious, aromatic treat that they helped to make!

 Combine the apples, raisins, sugar, apple juice, cinnamon and lemon peel in a large skillet and place over medium-high heat.
 Cook, stirring frequently, until the mixture simmers.
 Lower the heat to medium and continue cooking until the apples are just soft, about 8 minutes.